Message from the President

 The Nordic Wrecks is a great club.
 We have friendly members and we all enjoy the great outdoors in the winter on skis or snow shoes.
 There is nothing like seeing the snow glistening on the trees, discovering rabbits tracks on fresh snow or feeling the sun warm your back as you traverse to the other side of the valley.

-Join our club and enjoy a comfortable bus ride to Manning or Callaghan for an escape to winter wonderland!
+Join our club and enjoy a comfortable bus ride for a day or weekend trip to winter wonderland!

 Click here for the most recent newsletter.